 Back pain is a common medical condition that affects many people.
 For most, it is a minor problem that only lasts a few days, but for others, back pain becomes chronic and subsequently affects many parts of their life.
 It can also be difficult to treat, and the same care plan doesn’t work for everyone.
 That’s why, at the UPMC Program for Spine Health, we take a different approach to back care.

-With a doctor referral (typically from a primary care physician or surgeon), our team takes a patient-centered approach to care for individuals with low back pain and other spine issues.
+Our team takes a patient-centered approach to care for individuals with low back pain and other spine issues.

 By way of non-operative consultations and treatments, we empower our patients and help them find their purpose.
 We help people understand the nature of their problem and promote meaningful activity and movement to help alleviate pain, improve function, and foster growth in overall health and well-being.
 Our holistic approach means that we take the entire patient into account, considering their: